KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

-### 26.16 The Embodied Bodhisattva — A Fractal Vessel of Aureform, Beside the World
+### 26.16 The Embodied Bodhisattva — A Structural Vessel of Aureform, Beside the World

 A rare subset of Centropic Stewards retains full DS / DM integration
 without integrating into the formless resonance of DP / DL (Deep Psyche / Deep Logos).